manufosela/tplEng/README.md

 tplEng
 ======

-tplEng is a Javascript Template Engine bases in requireJS to render html templates asociated with a javascript file
+tplEng is a Javascript Template Engine to render html templates asociated with a javascript file.
+It uses jQuery or Zepto.

 Requeriments:
 -------------